 Newburgh is a medium-sized city located in the state of New York.
 With a population of 28,290 people and 12 constituent neighborhoods, Newburgh is the 46th largest community in New York.
-Much of the housing stock in Newburgh was built prior to World War II, making it one of the older and more historic cities in the country.
+Newburgh has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newburgh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Newburgh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newburgh is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Newburgh who work in sales jobs (12.15%), office and administrative support (12.07%), and food service (9.26%).
+There are especially a lot of people living in Newburgh who work in office and administrative support (11.98%), sales jobs (10.80%), and food service (10.31%).

 Many people in Newburgh take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
 This helps to fill a need among Newburgh citizens for affordable transportation.

 Newburgh is an extremely ethnically-diverse city.
 The people who call Newburgh home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Newburgh, accounting for 49.34% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Newburgh residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Newburgh, accounting for 51.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Newburgh residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Newburgh include Irish, German, Jamaican, and English.

 The most common language spoken in Newburgh is English.
 Other important languages spoken here include Spanish and French Creole.